-Disney unveiled a new rendering of the highly anticipated "The Princess and the Frog" attraction, Tiana's Bayou Adventure, coming in 2024 to Disneyland Resort in California and Walt Disney World Resort in Florida.
+Disney has announced the new musical talent behind the highly-anticipated new attraction Tiana's Bayou Adventure, which opens in late 2024 at Disneyland Resort in California and Walt Disney World Resort in Florida.

-Tiana's Bayou Adventure is based on the 2009 animated film from Walt Disney Animation Studios.
-Anika Noni Rose, who voiced Princess Tiana, will reprise her role for the attraction, along with Jenifer Lewis (Mama Odie) and Michael-Leon Wooley (Louis) -- and a few new characters unique to just the ride, Disney announced on Friday.
+When Disney first shared renderings of "The Princess and the Frog" attraction late last year, it also announced that Anika Noni Rose, who voiced Tiana, would reprise her role for the attraction, along with Jenifer Lewis (Mama Odie) and Michael-Leon Wooley (Louis).
+There are also a few new characters unique to just the ride.

 The re-themed ride was unveiled in June at the 2022 ESSENCE Festival of Culture in New Orleans -- a fitting location since the Louisiana city is also Princess Tiana's hometown.